Love Maine lobster? Enjoy it now and help Maine lobstermen

 I can’t think of a better way to enjoy a summer escape than staying aboard the Floating Nomad houseboat for a few days.
 That’s just what I did a few weeks ago with two friends.
 Already we’re pining to return.

 NOTE: Unless captioned otherwise, images were taken at Floating Nomad’s original homeport in Rangeley.
-In 2021, it moved at Otyokwa, a former boys’ camp turned family or group vacation rental on Pemaquid Pond in Bremen.
+It’s now in its third home on Junior Lake in Maine’s West Grand Lakes.

 My friend Martha found this houseboat and suggested (maybe insisted is a better word) that we book it for a couple of nights.
 Along with another friend, Leah, we did just that.